 For each type of service, we recognize revenue when (or as) the entity satisfies the service/performance obligation by transferring a promised good or service (that is, an asset) to a customer.
-Revenues from loan facilitation are recognized at the time a loan is originated between the investor and the borrower and the principal loan balance is transferred to the borrower, at which time the facilitation service is considered completed.
+Revenues from loan facilitation are recognized at the time a loan is originated between the investor and borrower and the investor or institutional funding partner and the principal loan balance is transferred to the borrower, at which time the facilitation service is considered completed.
 Revenues from post-origination services are recognized on a straight-line basis over the term of the underlying loans as the services are provided.
 Revenues from guarantee services are recognized at the expiry of the guarantee term when there had been no defaults.
 Except for certain loan products offered since September 2017, the collection of service fees is not conditional on the provision of subsequent post-origination or guarantee services.
-We charge upfront fees for certain loan products.
-The upfront fee, if any, is deducted from loan proceeds at origination and the remaining consideration is collected in equal payments on a monthly basis.
-When the upfront fee is not sufficient to cover the fair value of guarantee liabilities or relative standalone selling price of facilitation services performed, a corresponding accounts receivable or contract asset is recognized.
-We ceased charging upfront fees for all products since December 2017.